top of page

 • X-ray imaging can readily penetrate optically dense regions of sprays and multiphase flows but has typically been limited to low repetition rates.

-• Other applications include in-situ evaluation within alternative propellant formulations.
+• Other applications include in-situ evaluation within alternative propellant structures and formulations.

 bottom of page